Amazon shares set record after strong quarterly profit

 Chief Executive Jeff Bezos highlighted the Kindle's e-book business, calling it a multi-billion dollar category that grew about 70 percent in 2012.
 Its traditional physical book business rose about five percent in the same period, he noted.

-Profits have shrunk in recent years as the company invested for longer-term growth, building massive fulfillment centers, developing a Kindle Fire tablet hardware and digital content business in competition with Apple Inc (AAPL.O), and expanding into Internet-based cloud services.
+Profits have shrunk in recent years as the company invested for longer-term growth, building massive fulfillment centers, developing a Kindle Fire tablet hardware business in competition with Apple Inc, and expanding into Internet-based cloud services.

 The fourth-quarter profit results suggested that Amazon may be able to generate attractive returns from such spending, analysts said.